 - A method for transferring signals to the qubits

 - A classical computer to run a program and send instructions

-For some methods of qubit storage, the unit that houses the qubits is kept at a temperature just above absolute zero to maximize their coherence and reduce interference.
-Other types of qubit housing use a vacuum chamber to help minimize vibrations and stabilize the qubits.
+For some methods of qubit storage, the unit that houses the qubits is kept at a temperature just above absolute zero to maximise the qubits’ coherence and reduce interference.
+Other types of qubit housing use a vacuum chamber to help minimise vibrations and stabilise the qubits.